iitis/rcm/README.md

 The configuration file describes the experiment.
-An example below (as well as the `example-config.yaml` file) show the expected file format.
+An example below (as well as the `example-config.yaml` file) shows the expected file format.
 Please refer to the manuscript for the explanation of the terminology used in comments.

 Experiments are run in *batches*, since D-Wave API has a limit on a single job duration.
 For